nespinoza/exonailer/README.md

 Of course, e.g., for a circular fit, you might want to fix `ecc` (to 0) and `omega` (e.g., to 90).
 The optional variables are:

+    mu:             Center-of-mass velocity of the RVs.

     K:              Radial-velocity semi-amplitude.

-    sigma_w_rv      Jitter term for radial-velocities (see below).
+    sigma_w_rv:     Jitter term for radial-velocities (see below).

-    sigma_r         Parameter for 1/f noise (see below).
+    sigma_r:        Parameter for 1/f noise (see below).

 If in the options of the exonailer.py code you set phot_noise_model to '1/f', then you must also define a sigma_r parameter (see Carter & Winn, 2009).
 If you set rv_jitter to True, you must also set a sigma_w_rv parameter for the jitter term.

+In the case in which you have two or more instruments for the RVs, you can also define different priors for each value of mu and sigma_w_rv by adding a subscript and the name of the instrument.
+For example, if you have data from coralie and feros, instead of using a common prior for `mu` and `sigma_w_rv` for both of them, you can specify one for each by assignin priors to the variables `mu_coralie` and `sigma_w_rv_coralie` and `mu_feros` and `sigma_w_rv_feros`.

 WHISH-LIST
 ----------